 Puerto Ayora & the Charles Darwin Research Station

-In the morning, we will disembark (dry landing) at Puerto Ayora to visit the Charles Darwin Research Station.
-The Station consists of a giant tortoise Breeding Center and an impressive giant prickly-pear cactus forest that is home to many land birds.
-The Station also serves as the headquarters for scientific investigation, conservation and the National Park administration.
-Following this visit, we will board a private transport to head up and enjoy lunch in the cooler highlands of Santa Cruz Island, which is an entirely different ecosystem.
+In the morning, we disembark (dry landing) at Puerto Ayora to visit the Charles Darwin Research Station.
+The Station consists of a giant tortoise breeding center and an impressive giant prickly-pear cactus forest that is home to many land birds.
+The station also serves as headquarters for the administration of scientific investigation and conservation efforts in the Galapagos National Park.
+Following this visit, we board a private transport and head up to enjoy lunch in the cooler highlands of Santa Cruz Island, which is an entirely different ecosystem.

 You will have several options to choose from in the afternoon, these of which can be discussed in advance with your Expedition Leader.
-At the end of the afternoon’s activities, guests will return to Puerto Ayora and hop aboard the Santa Cruz II.
+At the end of the afternoon’s activities, guests will return to Puerto Ayora and hop aboard the Santa Cruz II Galapagos Cruise.

 Day 5 - Española Island

 An exciting walk awaits at this site, where you can be sure to enjoy the unique variety of sea bird colonies present.
 Galapagos albatross (present between April-December), Nazca boobies, blue-footed boobies, and swallow-tailed gulls are all present here.
 Guests will also get to experience the Galapagos’ famous “blowhole” geological phenomenon.
 Red-green-black marine iguanas are also present here.
 Afterward, guests head back on board for lunch.

 In the afternoon, the postcard-worthy coral beach of Gardner Bay and the nearby Osborn Islet provide a beautiful setting for observing sea lions, mockingbirds, and finches as you take your time to simply relax or take a dip in the water for some excellent snorkeling.
 Kayaking activities are available here too.

 Day 6 - Santa Cruz & North Seymour Islands